DC fights to enforce distancing and braces for looming surge - KVIA

 “We had to close that market because the social distancing requirements were not being met,” Bowser said Monday.
 “We cannot express enough that staying at home is every individual’s responsibility to save lives.”

-Rock Creek Park, the massive 1,754-acre green space at the heart of the capital, also drew healthy crowds of cyclers and hikers last weekend.
+Rock Creek Park, the massive 1,754-acre (710-hectare) green space at the heart of the capital, also drew healthy crowds of cyclists and hikers last weekend.
 For the most part, people seemed to be staying apart and sticking to their family clusters, with police officers on horseback patrolling the trails.
-But the physical reality of the hiking trails and bike paths made it impossible for everybody to stay six feet apart at all times.
+But the physical reality of the hiking trails and bike paths made it impossible for everybody to stay 6 feet (1.83 meters) apart at all times.

-Sounding genuinely fed up, Bowser expressed frustration Monday with steady reports of pick-up basketball games and other gatherings still taking place.
+Sounding genuinely fed up, Bowser, a Democrat, expressed frustration Monday with steady reports of pick-up basketball games and other gatherings still taking place.

 “If we expect the police department to be able to make every single person do what they know they’re supposed to do, we’re going to be disappointed,” she said.

-City councilman Trayon White sounds equally frustrated.
+City councilman Trayon White sounded equally frustrated.
 White said his daily rounds of his ward now include an unexpected new job: personally dispersing groups of people gathering on street corners.

 “Go in the house, stay in the house, man,” he said.
 “Stay out the way.
 Stay OUT THE WAY!”